-Special Procedure-Safe Harbor Methods for Determining Casualty and Theft Losses
+Special Procedure-Safe Harbor Methods for Determining Casualty and Theft Losses safe harbor methods in Revenue Procedure 2018-08, 2018-2 I.R.B.
+286, allow you to determine the decrease in FMV in other ways.

 To figure the amount of your casualty and theft losses, you must generally determine the actual reduction in the FMV of lost or damaged property using a competent appraisal or the cost of repairs you actually make.
-But the special safe harbor methods in Revenue Procedure 2018-08, 2018-2 I.R.B.
-286 and Revenue Procedure 2018-09, 2018-2 I.R.B 290, allow you to determine the decrease in FMV in other ways.

-If you are an individual, casualty losses of personal-use property are deducti-CAUTION ble only if the loss is attributable to a federally declared disaster.
-An exception to the rule limiting the deduction for personal casualty and theft losses applies if you have personal casualty gains.
+But the special exception to the rule limiting the deduction for personal casualty and theft losses applies if you have personal casualty gains.
 In this case, you may deduct personal casualty losses that aren't attributable to a federally declared disaster to the extent they don't exceed your personal casualty gains.